sndwvs/xradio/README.md

 reboot
 ```

-Check ifconfig for the wlan0 interface ...
+Check ifconfig for wlan0 ...

 # Building a kernel on a host system